 We have feedback from one of our readers.
 In his case, the problem seemed to start happening when he switched his home from a standard router to a Mesh system.
 What seemed to fix it for him was switching his device to a different Internet connection, adding the Google account, and then switching back to the home network.
 Do give that a try to see if it solves the problem for you.

-You should be able to use Google apps without getting any more “Problem communicating with Google servers” errors and problems.
+You should be able to use Google apps without getting any more of these errors and problems.